 In January, 2023, she took an online class in writing non-traditional nonfiction and memoir.
 It brought back memories and inspired her to write about her father and other adventures/experiences.

-She's looking forward to completing Version 10 of her memoir and hopes to have this memoir published before she dies. |
+She's looking forward to completing Version 11 of her memoir and hopes to have it published before she dies. |

 |